-- 1. Each main engine is to be fitted with a speed governor so adjusted that the engine speed cannot exceed the rated speed by more than 15%. - 2.
-In addition to this speed governor each main engine having a rated power of 220 kW and about and which can be declutched or which drives a controllable pitch propeller, is to be fitted with a separate overspeed protective device so adjusted that the engine speed cannot exceed the rated speed by more than 20%.
+- 3.1.1 Each main engine is to be fitted with a speed governor so adjusted that the engine speed cannot exceed the rated speed by more than 15%. - 3.1.2 In addition to this speed governor each main engine having a rated power of 220 kW and above, and which can be declutched or which drives a controllable pitch propeller, is to be fitted with a separate overspeed protective device so adjusted that the engine speed cannot exceed the rated speed by more than 20%.
 Equivalent arrangements may be accepted upon special consideration.
-The overspeed protective device, including its driving mechanism, has to be independent from the required governor. - 3.
-When electronic speed governors of main internal combustion engines form part of a remote control system, they are to comply with TL-R M43.8 and M43.10 or M47 and namely with the following conditions: - if lack of power to the governor may cause major and sudden changes in the present speed and direction of thrust of the propeller, back up power supply is to be provided; - local control of the engines is always to be possible, as required by M43.10, and, to this purpose, from the local control position it is to be possible to disconnect the remote signal, bearing in mind that the speed control according to TL-R M3.1, subparagraph 1, is not available unless an additional separate governor is provided for such local mode of control. - In addition, electronic speed governors and their actuators are to be type tested according to TL-R E10.
+The overspeed protective device, including its driving mechanism, has to be independent from the required governor. - 3.1.3 When electronic speed governors of main internal combustion engines form part of a remote control system, they are to comply with TL- Rs M43.8 and M43.10 or M47 and namely with the following conditions: - if lack of power to the governor may cause major and sudden changes in the present speed and direction of thrust of the propeller, back up power supply is to be provided; - local control of the engines is always to be possible, as required by TL- R M43.10, and, to this purpose, from the local control position it is to be possible to disconnect the remote signal, bearing in mind that the speed control according to TL- R M3.1, subparagraph 3.1.1, is not available unless an additional separate governor is provided for such local mode of control. - In addition, electronic speed governors and their actuators are to be type tested according to TL- R E10.